 During your working years, you appreciated the short-term volatility of the stock market but accepted it for its growth potential value over longer time periods.
 You’re now in retirement and still believe in that concept.
 In fact, you know stocks remain important to your financial strategy over a 30-year or more retirement period.¹

-But you’ve also come to understand that withdrawals from your investment portfolio has the potential to accelerate the depletion of your assets when investment values are declining.
+But you’ve also come to understand that withdrawals from your investment portfolio have the potential to accelerate the depletion of your assets when investment values are declining.
 How you define your risk tolerance may not have changed, but you understand the new risks introduced by retirement.
 Consequently, it’s not so much about managing your exposure to stocks, but considering new strategies that adapt to this new landscape.¹

 Shift the Risk